 Hilton Honors Surpass Card Basics For May 2022

 The Hilton Honors American Express Surpass® Card is one of Hilton’s most popular consumer credit cards.
 The card has a fantastic bonus for new customers, offers valuable status for as long as you have the card, and comes with some bonuses on spending that might make the card worth using for your everyday purchases.

 Is the Hilton Surpass Card right for you?
 Let’s take a closer look at what you need to know about this card.

-I value Hilton Honors points at ~0.5 cents each, meaning that the 180,000 Honors points are worth ~$650 to me.
+I value Hilton Honors points at ~0.5 cents each, meaning that the 130,000 Honors points are worth ~$650 to me.
 Add in up to $130 in statement credits, and that bonus is worth ~$780 to me, which is huge.

 Eligibility For Bonus & Amex Application Restrictions

 The welcome offer on the Hilton Surpass Card isn’t available to those who currently have the card, as well as those who have had the card in the past.
 You are eligible for the bonus if you have had any other Hilton card, though, including the no annual fee card, the business card, or the premium $450 annual fee card.

 I find that Amex cards are fairly easy to be approved for, assuming you have excellent credit.
 Just make sure you know that: